Mercerenies/a-turtles-troll/README.md

 * When a player dies, they might be banished to a superflat world instead of the regular one.
+* If you have Invisibility or Night Vision, then the Warden will not appear in the dark.

 ### Version 1.21